|

 {

-// if an exception is being propagated, needs to be resumed.
-The exception
+// thus if an exception is being propagated, needs to be resumed.

-// If this bit is set the continuation has the IL offset that inspired the
+// If this bit is set the continuation has space for a continuation

 // If this bit is set the continuation should continue on the thread